Is there an energy price cap for business?

 The government support schemes help businesses, but they are no energy price caps, like we see in domestic energy.
 Instead, the government are reducing the amount that suppliers have to pay for wholesale power and suppliers must pass this discount on to businesses, by law, as a discount on bills.

 There is no price cap on business energy rates, no matter the size of your business.
 Microbusinesses, small businesses and medium to large businesses don’t get the benefit of a price cap, unlike domestic contracts.
-There is only the government discount outlined above, which is not an actual price cap, but a discount on energy rates.
+There was a government discount in the form of discounted energy rates, but this ended on March 31, 2024.

 The government provided a discount to your unit rates based on the difference between the wholesale cost and the “government-supported price” at the point of signing the contract.
 The credit was automatically applied to a bill each month.
 This scheme has now ended and no further government support has been announced.